 Hi, i’m Jessica De La Torre

-I’m a California-based video storyteller with a focus on short-form content for digital media and television.
-I’m passionate about creating authentic, impactful stories that connect with diverse audiences.
-I’ve had the opportunity to work with creative agencies, political campaigns, and independent filmmakers, honing my ability to craft compelling narratives across a range of platforms.
+I’m a D.C.-based video storyteller with a focus on short-form content for digital media and television.
+I’m passionate about creating authentic, impactful stories that resonate with diverse audiences.
+My work spans creative agencies, political campaigns, and independent films, where I’ve honed my skills in crafting compelling, bilingual narratives across platforms.

-I hold a master’s degree from UC Berkeley’s Graduate School of Journalism, where I specialized in short-form video storytelling, and I earned my bachelor’s degree in Journalism with a minor in International Relations from San Francisco State University.
+I hold a master’s from UC Berkeley’s Graduate School of Journalism and a bachelor’s in Journalism from San Francisco State University.

 Fellowships and Artist Awards: